 Thanks to the real-time nature of live streams, these business owners give their viewers an insight into the life and the process of honing their craft.
 Graphic designers, for example, may choose to live stream the drawing and design process of a logo while answering questions from the comments section of the feed.

 This Q and A in real-time can provide new levels of intimacy and personalization unseen on the internet before.
 As society becomes more isolated, people look to new, innovative ways to engage in conversation and bring back the personal elements of yesteryear.
-And live streams take this to the next level, giving an insight into the life of someone otherwise enigmatic.
+And live streams take this to the next level, providing an insight into the life of someone otherwise enigmatic.

 There have been many attempts over the years to kick-start live-stream social media.
 But the first to grow exponential and hit the masses is TikTok.
 TikTok is a video platform that allows users to create engaging shorts that viewers can either like, follow, comment, or do their duets with the video.